The Insurance Arrangements are governed by the Legal Profession Act 2008, the Legal Profession Regulations 2009 and the Master Policy.

 However, the charge will be waived for the following categories of practitioners:

 - Financial members of the Law Society of Western Australia

-- Employees of a Community Legal Centre, Legal Aid Commission and Aboriginal Legal Service (as defined in the Legal Profession Act 2008 and prescribed in Schedule 2 of the Regulations)
+- Employees or Volunteers of a Community Legal Centre, Legal Aid Commission and Aboriginal Legal Service (as defined in the Legal Profession Act 2008 and prescribed in Schedule 2 of the Regulations)